tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/小程序直传实践_intl.md

 ### 1. Configuring the WeChat Mini Program Allowlist

-Mini Program requests that COS needs to log in to WeChat's public platform and configure the domain name allowlist in ""Development""-> ""Development Settings"".
+Mini Program requests that COS needs to log in to WeChat's public platform and configure the domain name allowlist in "Development"-> "Development Settings".
 The SDK uses two APIs: wx.uploadFile and wx.request.

 - For the cos.postObject method, requests are sent using wx.uploadFile.
 - For other methods, requests are sent using wx.request.